huma-engineering/huma-docs/data-collection/huma-app/features/connecting-fitbit.md

 ## Data sync frequency

-Once the Fitbit is connected, data will be collected automatically and synced to the Huma app at the following intervals:
+Once the Fitbit is connected, data will be collected automatically and synced to the Huma Care App at the following intervals:

 - Heart Rate - Hourly
 - Heart Rate Variability - Once every 24 hrs